logdna/logdna-agent-v2/docs/OPENSHIFT.md

 The upgrade path for the image depends on which image tag you are using in your DaemonSet.

-If your DaemonSet is configured with `logdna/logdna-agent:3`, or some other major version number, then restarting your Pods will trigger them to pull down the latest minor for this major version (in this example `3`) version of the LogDNA agent image .
+If your DaemonSet is configured with `logdna/logdna-agent:3`, or some other major version number, then restarting your Pods will trigger them to pull down the latest minor for this major version (in this example `3`) version of the LogDNA agent image.

 ```console
 oc rollout restart daemonset logdna-agent